 ‘what if a much of a which of a wind’ by e.e.
 Cummings is a three-stanza poem that’s separated into sets of eight lines.
 These lines do not follow a specific rhyme scheme or metrical pattern.

 As is common in Cummings’ works, there is no capitalization, nor is the syntax ordered concisely and clearly as an English speaker should be used to.
 Cummings engaged with an intentional, modernist rearrangement of verse and word order so that he might transform what poetry is capable of; as well as what a reader should come to expect from the written word.
-This makes his poetry notoriously hard to interpret but a pleasure the read.
+This makes his poetry notoriously hard to interpret but a pleasure to read.

 Additionally, the stanzas have a similar structure to one another.
 Each begins with “what if” and suggests a kind of destruction that consumes the world, some more completely than others.